 Q: Do I need to carry the chemigation applicator certification card?
-A. No. The card simply serves as your reminder of your certification number and when your certification expires.
+A. No. The card simply serves as a reminder of your certification number and when your certification expires.
 The card is not required for anything else and when the NRD is checking the applicator information on your permit application they may simply check the NDEQ website listing.
 You can also check this information on the NDEQ website.

 Q: What if I fail the test?

 A: Anyone that fails the test is normally notified by mail by the UNL Cooperative Extension and given information on the retest procedure, which can be done in the local Extension office.
 You may wish to attend another training session, but it is not required.